sjoerdvankreel/firefly-synth-2/static/Manual.md

 The graph plot for waveshapers is a shaper plot.<br/>
 The graph plot for filters is a frequency response.<br/>
-The graph plot for everything combined is an impulse response.<br/>
+The graph plot for everything combined is a ramp response.<br/>
-Or actually, what everything combined does to a ramp.
-Is that a ramp response?

 #### Filter modes
 Both SV filters and comb filters can be used in frequency mode, pitch mode or pitch-tracking mode.